-Review sessions will be held on Friday 8:30am to 10:00am.
-A schedule of the review sessions and the material that will be covered is provided at the end of the syllabus.
-This includes three excel review sessions directed to helping students become efficient at doing valuation in excel.
+Review sessions will be held on Sunday at 8:00pm.
+The class will have three excel review sessions directed to helping students become efficient at doing valuation in excel.
 Any materials covered in review sessions will be posted on Canvas.
-Our TA team will be responsible for running the review sessions, common to all clusters.
-You can schedule office hours (in the library) with your cluster TA by email.
-He/she should be the first point of contact for queries about grading or assignments.
+You can schedule office hours (to be held over zoom) with a TA by email.
+To share TA work evenly I have assigned one TA to each cluster.
+He/she should be the first point of contact for queries about class material, grading, or assignments.
+You are also welcome to reach out to the other TA.

-Cluster A: Felipe Leon Manriquez fleonmanriquez23@gsb.columbia.edu
+Cluster A: TBA ?????@gsb.columbia.edu

-Cluster B: Nine Naparoek Chantawasinkul mpalacios23@gsb.columbia.edu
+Cluster B: TBA ?????@gsb.columbia.edu